StuffLikeThat books

 8 short stories, in a paper bag.
 Some short, some longer, some shorter.
 Teenage memories; national lack of trust; a tall story; my kitchen; so much money; how to get people's attention; retribution; family trigonometry.

-A limited signed edition of 50 copies.
+A limited signed edition of 50 copies.8 separate sheets

 £9 + £1.50 postage